BAN2ARU/AS-YOLO/ReadMe.md

 ## Performance

-AS-YOLOv8 outperforms existing state-of-the-art models such as Mask R-CNN, YOLOv5, and YOLACT in terms of both speed and segmentation accuracy, especially in small object detection (e.g., stems).
+AS-YOLO outperforms existing state-of-the-art models such as Mask R-CNN, YOLOv5, and YOLACT in terms of both speed and segmentation accuracy, especially in small object detection (e.g., stems).
 The model delivers:

 - **mAP@50**: 0.674 (best for stem detection)